 Advantages of String Pool in Java

 - Java’s String Pool is an amazing way to cache strings and improve performance!
-By storing data in a cache, we can reduce memory usage and keep things running smoothly.
+Storing data in a cache can reduce memory usage and keep things running smoothly.

 - It’s not just about saving time – although that’s important, too.
 When you’re reusing strings, you’re being efficient in more ways than one.
 Not only are you avoiding the hassle of creating brand new strings, but you’re also freeing up memory for other things your program might need to use.